Examining scripture's role in lived theologies and secular spaces

 About Kelly Figueroa-Ray

-Kelly Figueroa-Ray is a Ph.D.
-Candidate in the Scripture, Interpretation and Practice program in the Department of Religious Studies at the University of Virginia.
-Her focus is the relationship between scripture and theology as it is lived out in contemporary communities with a particular interest in multicultural Christian ministries.
+Kelly Figueroa-Ray earned her Ph.D. in the Scripture, Interpretation and Practice program in the Department of Religious Studies at the University of Virginia.
+Her academic focus is the relationship between scripture and theology as it is lived out in contemporary communities with a particular interest in multicultural Christian ministries.
 Kelly earned her B.A. at the University of California at Berkeley in international & area studies and completed her M.Div. at Wesley Theological Seminary in Washington, D.C. magna cum laude.
 Her essay “‘Lady, Give Me A Drink': Reading Scripture, Shaping Community Development” is part of the book Mobilizing for the Common Good: The Lived Theology of John Perkins by University Press of Mississippi, 2013.
 "Learning How to Read: How Rabbinics Aids in the Study of Contemporary Christian Practices," is a forthcoming publication in Religious Studies and Rabbinics, (Eds.
 Dr. Elizabeth Shanks Alexander and Dr. Beth Berkowitz, Routledge, forthcoming).